conda/ceps/cep-recipe-extensions.md

 - `zstd`: 1-19 (1 = 1, 10 = 19)
 - `bz2`: 1-9 (1 = 1, 10 = 9)

-Note that this compression level can still be overriden by the command line.
+Note that this compression level can still be overridden by the command line.
 It also does not define wether a `.conda` or `.tar.bz2` file is created.